-Some of the assets of the Fund may be held in one or more margin accounts due to the fact that the Fund may sell securities short and post margin as collateral for specified derivatives transactions.
+Some of the assets of the Funds may be held in one or more margin accounts due to the fact that a Fund may borrow cash for investment purposes, sell securities short and post margin as collateral for specified derivatives transactions.
 The margin accounts may provide less segregation of customer assets than would be the case with a more conventional custody arrangement.
-As a result, the assets of the Fund could be frozen and inaccessible for withdrawal or subsequent trading for an extended period of time if a prime broker experiences financial difficulty.
-In such case, the Fund may experience losses due to insufficient assets of the prime broker to satisfy the claims of its creditors.
-In addition, the possibility of adverse market movements while its positions cannot be traded could adversely affect the total return to the Fund.
+As a result, the assets of a Fund could be frozen and inaccessible for withdrawal or subsequent trading for an extended period of time if a prime broker experiences financial difficulty.
+In such case, a Fund may experience losses due to insufficient assets of the prime broker to satisfy the claims of its creditors.
+In addition, the possibility of adverse market movements while its positions cannot be traded could adversely affect the total return to a Fund.